Home » Bee Farm Blog » Beekeeping » Managing Beehives » Wax Moths: Treatment and Prevention

 Here are some techniques that can help your bees be able to defend themselves against wax moths.

-2. do put too many boxes on the hive
+- do not put too many boxes on the hive

 Be careful with new colonies or when making splits – you need enough bees to patrol the comb.
 When you split a bee hive, failure to include enough bees in each part could lead to problems with moth damage.